 START HERE for learning more about sensory processing and handwriting; This is everything you need to know about handwriting and sensory concerns.

 I will be the first to admit: There are not too many kids out there who want to work on handwriting during their summer break.
 The trick to building or maintaining skills it to make it fun.
 Here are a bunch of ideas for motivating kids to write.

 Once you’ve got some ideas to incorporating handwriting into summer days, you can try a few sensory strategies for practicing written work.
 Try the handwriting ideas below to making written work fun using the senses.

 - Pressing Too Hard When Writing Proprioception Tips is the perfect post if you are looking for tips on writing with too much (or too little) pencil pressure.

-- Fizzy Dough Cursive Letters uses the with tactile exploratory input with fizzy, letter formation.
+- Fizzy Dough Cursive Letters uses the sense of touch with tactile exploratory input with fizzy, sensory letter formation.

-- Sensory Letter Formation Work on letter formation using dish soap in this letter learning and writing activity.
+- Sensory Letter Formation Work on letter formation using dish soap in this tactile and olfactory letter learning and writing activity.